Martin Wins Thai MotoGP Thriller With Bagnaia Promoted To Second - UrduPoint

 "I'm really happy with the way I rode today," said Binder.
 "I didn't leave anything on the table."

-Marco Bezzechi was fourth on a VR-46 Ducati, Aleix Espargaro fifth and Fabio Quartararo sixth.
+Marco Bezzechi was fourth on a VR-46 Ducati, Aleix Espargaro crossed the line fifth and Fabio Quartararo was sixth.

+Espargaro was later penalised three seconds by stewards, relegating him to eighth, for running with tyre pressures lower than permitted.

 Saturday specialist Martin had won the last five sprint races but crashed while leading the main race in Indonesia a fortnight ago as Bagnaia snatched the championship lead. back.